egillj96/Solomon-Sound-Therapy-Website/README.md

-# Solomon Sound
+# Solomon Sound Therapy

 🔗 **Live site:** https://solomon-sound.vercel.app/

 **Solomon Sound** is a concept website designed and coded in **2023** as part of my studies in **Multimedia Design in Copenhagen**.
-The project explores visual identity, layout, and interaction design for a modern music / sound-focused brand.
+The project explores visual identity, layout, and interaction design for a sound therapy brand.

 ---